 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company's credit risk is primarily attributable to its trade receivables, which relates solely to its fellow subsidiaries and the credit quality of the tenant is assessed at the time of entering into a lease agreement.
 Credit risk on bank balances and other financial assets are minimal since these are maintained with reputable financial institutions.
 The Company's maximum exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
-Probability of default on the trade and other receivables from tenants is considered as close to zero.
+Loss given default on the trade and other receivables from tenants is considered as close to zero.

 The Company measures credit risk and expected credit losses ("ECL") using probability of default, exposure at default and loss given default.
 Management considers both historical analysis and forward looking information in determining any ECL.
-Management considers the probability of default to be close to zero as the counterparties (tenants) are supported and guaranteed by AHL, which has a strong capacity to meet the contractual obligations in the near term.
+Management considers the loss given default to be close to zero as the counterparties (tenants) are supported and guaranteed by AHL, which has a strong capacity to meet the contractual obligations in the near term.
 AHL has secured financing from MCB (MUR 475 mn) and MIC (MUR 500 mn) and shall have enough liquidity to support the three tenants.
-As a result, no loss allowance has been recognised based on 12-month ECL as any such impairment would be insignificant to the Company.